dsagman/picat/readme_hakank_comments4.md

 All of these, and many many more can be found via the links in the [resources](#resources) section.

-The main concept here is the satisfaction and sometimes optimization of a function defined by a set of rules aka constraints.
+The main concept here is the minimization of a function defined by a set of rules aka constraints.
 The function has variables whose values are not known, but can be defined to be within a given range.
 These are called "decision variables," and differ from normal variables.

+hakank4x: Again picky: The N-queens problem and Knight's Tour are not really minimization problems.
+hakank4x: I would state it something like this:
+hakank4x: "The main concept here is the satisfaction (and sometimes optimization) ...".
+DS: done

 Decision variables can be real/floating point values or integers, and in most most cases, there's no closed form solution to obtain their values.
 Constraint programming is NP-Hard. https://en.wikipedia.org/wiki/Integer_programming#Heuristic_methods

 There are many applicable techniques you may have seen in a CS algorithms class: Dijkstra's algorithm, A*, recursion/induction, A/B pruning, branch-and-bound, fail first, breadth first search, depth first search, simplex, gradient descent, satisfiability solver, memoization/tabling or just brute force.

-A solution using these algorithms is found through iteration and any efficiency over brute force is through careful selection of which potential solution to try next, when to give up and try a different one, and identification of when a given search location is the same as a previous one.
+A solution is found through iteration and any efficiency over brute force is through careful selection of which potential solution to try next, when to give up and try a different one, and identification of when a given search location is the same as a previous one.
 This last item is also known as symmetry breaking, that is, if a state is identical/symmetrical to a previous one, don't do the calculations all over again.
+hakank4s: "A solution _using these algorithms_ is found ...".
+DS: done

 These algorithms can reduce the time to find a solution from hours to fractions of a second, but learning all of them and implementing them for a specific problem can be challenging.
 Enter Picat!